The extension problem in free harmonic analysis: Review of certain aspects of classical theory

+We thank Lewis Bowen and Rostyslav Kravchenko along with the anonymous referee for helpful comments.

-\subsection{Review of certain aspects of classical theory}
+\section{Review of certain aspects of classical theory}

-In Subsection \ref{sec.classical} we recall some information about classical harmonic analysis which will be relevant to our later arguments.
+In Section \ref{sec.classical} we recall some information about classical harmonic analysis which will be relevant to our later arguments.
+Classical harmonic analysis typically begins with Fourier analysis and the theory of Fourier series on the unit circle $\mathbb{T}$ can be thought of as harmonic analysis on the additive group of integers $\mathbb{Z}$, which from our perspective is the free group of rank one.

-\subsubsection{The fundamental inequality on the integers}
+\subsection{The fundamental inequality on the integers}

-Harmonic analysis typically begins with Fourier analysis.
-The theory of Fourier series on the unit circle $\mathbb{T}$ can be thought of as harmonic analysis on the additive group of integers $\mathbb{Z}$, which is the free group on one generator.
-We now discuss some aspects of this classical theory which are relevant to the method we use in Section \ref{sec.harmonic}.\\ \\ We define a marked unitary representation of a countable discrete group $G$ to be a unitary representation $\rho$ of $G$ on a Hilbert space $\mathscr{X}$ together with a distinguished vector $x \in \mathscr{X}$ which is cyclic in the sense that the span of the set $\{\rho(g)x:g \in G\}$ is dense in $\mathscr{X}$.
+We define a marked unitary representation of a countable discrete group $G$ to be a unitary representation $\rho$ of $G$ on a Hilbert space $\mathscr{X}$ together with a distinguished vector $x \in \mathscr{X}$ which is cyclic in the sense that the span of the set $\{\rho(g)x:g \in G\}$ is dense in $\mathscr{X}$.
 Any unitary representation of a countable discrete group $G$ can be decomposed into a countable orthogonal sum of subrepresentations, each of which admits a cyclic vector.\\ \\ The family of marked unitary representations of $\mathbb{Z}$ is in canonical one to one correspondence with the the family of finite Borel measures on $\mathbb{T}$.
 This correspondence is given by placing both of these families of objects in canonical one to one correspondence with a third family of objects.
 This third family consists of so-called positive definite functions on $\mathbb{Z}$.
 A positive definite function $C$ on $\mathbb{Z}$ is a function from $\mathbb{Z}$ to the complex numbers which satisfies the fundamental inequality for every natural number $N$ and every function $\alpha:\{-N,\ldots N\} \to \mathbb{C}$.
 One can think of a positive definite function on $\mathbb{Z}$ as an infinite version of a positive definite Toeplitz matrix.

-\subsubsection{Fourier correspondence}
+\subsection{Fourier correspondence}

 The correspondence between a positive definite function $C$ on $\mathbb{Z}$ and a finite Borel measure $\mu$ on $\mathbb{T}$ is given by the formula Thus the values of $C$ are the Fourier coefficients of $\mu$.
 The fact that the sequence of Fourier coefficients of a measure is positive definite reflects the following fact, which can be verified with elementary computation.
 The fact that a positive definite function on $\mathbb{Z}$ uniquely defines a finite Borel measure on $\mathbb{T}$ via (\ref{eq.fourier}) is known as B\^{o}chner's theorem.